triangledirt/books/Under the Stars.md

 We get reacquainted, this old friend and I, as she takes us out of the city and past the foothills and into the desert night.
 The lights fade outside my window and the restaurants and homes and streetlamps go away and it's just the two of us speeding along, isolated, next to miles and miles of sand.

 ## 27
 For a week I lie in bed at Ashley's place.
 Bed is my sleeping bag on the floor of Ashley's bedroom.
 I sleep twenty hours a day.
-They rest of the time I'm coughing.
+The rest of the time I'm coughing.

 I want to go to the doctor but can't without health insurance.
 I try eating Rice Chex but the milk tastes rotten.
 I eat it anyway.
 The sickness seems like it's going to last forever.
 When I come out of my daze Ashley introduces me to her friend and apartment mate, Faith.